-- Hook at the back to make sure framed print stays on the wall for years to come
+- Brass chain at the back to hang the framed print on the wall and to make sure it stays on the wall for years to come.

 The Fundamental Duties are defined as the moral obligations of all citizens to help promote a spirit of patriotism and to uphold the unity of India.
 These duties set out in Part IV–A of the Constitution, in 1976 by the 42nd Constitutional Amendment Act, concerns individuals and the nation.

 Originally 10 in number, the 11th Fundamental Duty regarding education opportunities for children was added in 2002, through the 86th Amendment to the Constitution.